Himeyuri Memorial Tower ひめゆりの塔と沖縄南部エリア

 No visit to Okinawa is complete without an exploration of Gyokusen Cave, the largest of its kind in Japan, and home to more than a million stalactites and stalagmites that have been forming over the past 300,000 years.

-The cave was only discovered in 1967, and visitors can explore almost a kilometer of its five-kilometer length.
+The cave was only discovered in 1967, and visitors can explore 890 meters of its five-kilometer length.
 The cave has many small streams and waterfalls.
 There are hand-railed walkways so you don't have to be a caver to negotiate the tour.
 However, the passages may be slippery in places so care is advised.

 Colored lighting in some sections of the cave create startling formations, and it is easy to imagine great prehistoric monsters lurking in the shadows.
 In fact, the cave was used as the location for a Godzilla movie in 1974.